 Largest Car Insurance Companies in Ohio

 State Farm holds nearly 20 percent of the market share for car insurance in Ohio.
-That’s in keeping with their position as the biggest car insurance company in the nation.
+That’s in keeping with their position as the most prominent car insurance company in the nation.

-Much of the list is comprised of national companies, but there are a few smaller, regional companies in there as well, such as Grange.
+Much of the list consists of national companies, but there are a few smaller, regional companies in there as well, such as Grange.
 They’re a homegrown company with headquarters located in Columbus.

 |Company||Direct Premiums Written||Market Share|

 |State Farm Group||$1,316,297||19.69%|

 |Allstate Insurance Group||$687,527||10.29%|

 |Erie Insurance Group||$222,863||3.33%|